yogee94g/yogee94g/README.md

 :wave: I'm Yogeendran - data professional with over a decade of experience in marketing analytics for Banks and Fintechs.

-I work on translating data into business decisions to drive growth
+:chart_with_upwards_trend: I work on translating data into business decisions to drive growth

 <!--
 **yogee94g/yogee94g** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.